jinpavg/rnbo-unity-webgl/unity-tutorial.md

 # Using RNBO for generative audio in your Unity WebGL game

-Hello friends, I'm Alex, a Max user, composer, laptop performer, generative video artist.
-What I am *not*, is a web developer.
-This tutorial is, in part, a story of how RNBO has made that world accessible to me and how it allows me to make art in the browser in a way that would not have been possible before.

-I had an idea: a browser-based video game that you can play like a synthesizer: with your movement, items you interact with, and rooms you enter all contributing to the music you make and hear.

-I could start creating the game with Unity, building for its WebGL platform, but I would immediately hit a problem: Unity WebGL builds use a backend for audio based on the Web Audio API that supports only the most basic audio functionality.
-You can trigger samples, you can have background audio, audio can start and stop, you can play a sample back at a higher or lower pitch, and [that's about it!](https://docs.unity3d.com/Manual/webgl-audio.html)
+Unity WebGL builds use a backend for audio based on the Web Audio API that supports only the most [basic audio functionality.](https://docs.unity3d.com/Manual/webgl-audio.html)

 ### Limits of Unity WebGL, and an Alternative
-Even if Unity WebGL allowed for more complex Web Audio API functionality, I'd have to program it myself using JavaScript.
-Unity's internal audio tools that allow you to mix audio or create adaptive audio using FMOD do not translate to the browser when building for the WebGL platform.
-In that case, I'd run up against my own limited JavaScript knowledge and the computational limits of using JavaScript for generative audio.

-With RNBO, I can patch the generative audio engine of my dreams, and then use that as the audio engine for a Unity WebGL game.
-I believe this to be extremely exciting due to our ability—especially for Max users who are not necessarily web developers—to create new types of user interfaces for music and audio in the browser, and for sharing musical work in new interactive ways, particularly after a year of Zoom-concert fatigue.
+Even if Unity WebGL allowed for more complex Web Audio API functionality, with RNBO, we can patch the generative audio engine of our dreams, and then use that as the audio engine for a Unity WebGL game.

 ![the unity/rnbo toolchain](img/Map.png)